 Because without officials, there wouldn't be Intramurals.
 Officials are responsible for ensuring the integrity of the game and keeping Intramural games safe and organized.
 UCF's Intramural Sports program prides itself on training and educating sports officials at a very high level.
 Many current and former UCF students have had tremendous success as sports officials.

-During the 2015-16 school year, UCF's intramural officials continued to have success on the regional, national, collegiate and professional levels.
-Five total officials were selected to officiate in National Tournaments this past year.
+During the 2016-167 school year, UCF's intramural officials continued to have success on the regional, national, collegiate and professional levels.
+Three total officials were selected to officiate in National Tournaments this past year.

-UCF also had three intramural officials that were selected to officiate in the NIRSA Championship Series National Basketball Tournament hosted at Ohio State University last year (Robert Hussey, Alex Espejo and Dannica Mosher).
-Dannica and Robert were selected as All-American officials making them two of the top nine intramural basketball officials in the entire country.
-UCF has had 17 total All-American basketball officials since 2004.
+Three of our intramural officials that were selected to officiate in the NIRSA Championship Series National Basketball Tournament hosted at Ohio State University in April 2017 (Jonny Grymes, Lorenzo Fernandez and Samantha Thompson).
+Jonny was selected as All-American official making him one of the top nine intramural basketball officials in the entire country.
+UCF has had 18 total All-American basketball officials since 2004.

-UCF officials also saw success outside of Intramural Sports.
+UCF past and present officials also saw success outside of Intramural Sports.

-Current and Former Intramural Sports Supervisors Dannica Mosher and Brandon Schwab were selected to officiate in the NBA's Grassroots recruiting program.
-Brandon has gone on to be hired by the NBA to officiate in the NBA's Developmental League.
+Former Intramural Sports Supervisors Dannica Mosher and Robert Hussey were selected to officiate in the NBA's Grassroots recruiting program.

 This map illustrates all of the places that UCF students have been funded and given the opportunity to travel to and officiate Basketball and Flag Football tournaments.